 - Take a million photos

 The bushwalking trail is a combination of tar-sealed footpaths, wooden bridges, and dirt tracks.
-There is no circuit trail here at Cougal Cascades, it’s one way in and one way out.
+There is no circuit trail here, it’s one way in and one way out.

 An abundance of flora and fauna can be found out here in Currumbin Valley, so take it slow and keep your eyes and ears open to spot some of Australia’s iconic wildlife.

 You’ll also find a couple of viewing platforms along the trail where you can stop and marvel at the surrounding nature in the valley.

 I recommend saving this spot for last and continuing along the trail upstream to the very end and then work your way back down the cascades, stopping at each spot.